ChilliCream/graphql-platform/website/src/blog/2024-08-30-hot-chocolate-14/2024-08-30-hot-chocolate-14.md

 Our mutation conventions were very well received by the community when we introduced them.
 They help to implement a complex GraphQL pattern around mutations and errors.
 With mutation conventions, we provided consistency and removed the boilerplate from your code.

 Ever since we introduced the mutation conventions, we have been asked to provide a similar pattern for queries.
-While in most cases, I would not recommend resorting to error patterns like those used for mutations—because queries are typically side-effect-free and should be easily queried without concern for complex result types—there are cases where you want to return a domain error as part of your query.
+While in most cases, I would not recommend resorting to error patterns like those used for mutations — because queries are typically side-effect-free and should be easily queried without concern for complex result types — there are cases where you want to return a domain error as part of your query.
 For these situations, we recognized the need for a consistent pattern.

 However, queries are different from mutations, and there is a better pattern than introducing payload-esque types.
 With our new query conventions, we are embracing a union type as the result type, where the first entry in the union represents success, and the following entries represent errors.